How Lagarde’s flippancy led to godsend for EU governments fighting Covid-19

 Meanwhile, EU Commission president Ursula von der Leyen said on Friday that Brussels is ready to consider backing the notion of collective debt being issued in the euro zone, with the money channelled to individual governments to help the deal with the economic shock caused by Covid-19.

-German chancellor Angela Merkel, who consistently rejected the idea of collective euro-zone bonds, or eurobonds, during the sovereign debt crisis, is said to less resistant to the notion of so-called “coronabonds”.
+German chancellor Angela Merkel, who consistently rejected the idea of collective euro zone bonds, or eurobonds, during the sovereign debt crisis, is said to be less resistant to the notion of so-called “coronabonds”.

 Brussels is also easing state-aid and normal government debt rules to allow countries support their businesses and economies.
 Much more will need to be done.